john-itcsolutions/cheirrs/README.md

 Finally, you can run these commands to set up kubeflow/TensorFlow, but you have to have the cloned "bundle-kubeflow", from the above section, available:

-Note: After this installation of the 'kubeflow' model on the 'uk8s' controller, we will be installing a 'house' controller with 'dbase-bchains' model.
+Note: After this installation of the 'kubeflow' model on the 'uk8s' controller, we will be installing a 'house' controller with 'werk' model.
 The order of installation of these packages is important (why? because it doesn't ever work the other way!).
 So follow it.

 Initially: